 You can’t launch an effective marketing campaign without data, and the holidays supply it in spades.
 Once the holidays come to an end, review the success of different strategies.
 What worked?
 What didn’t?
 This information can be the foundation for your general marketing strategy.
 You can also find out which areas where you should ramp up or cut down on spending.
 Odds are, comparing this year’s data with last year’s will reveal a trend in customer behavior that you can capitalize on moving forward.

 This is almost always the first step for any recovery strategy.
 Even the most efficient and frugal business leaders will find something to cut.
 If your business’s revenue has taken a particularly hard hit, anything you can do to save as little as a couple of hundred dollars without hurting the company should be considered.
 An excellent method of determining cuts is to make a list of recurring or upcoming expenses and labeling each one as essential, nonessential, or possibly nonessential.
 Costs that fall into the nonessential category should be cut immediately.
 Costs that are deemed possibly nonessential can remain unless your cash flow situation gets worse.
-Cutting expenses is an excellent start to a broader initiative because it is a relatively easy change to make, and the first step of any significant business endeavor is already hard enough.
+Cutting expenses is an excellent start to a broader initiative because it is a relatively easy change.
+The first step of any significant business endeavor is already hard enough.

 Put Extra Cash Away

 If you’ve just finished your busy season, you’ve probably worked tirelessly for the past three months.
 Maybe you’ve made even more money than you thought and are therefore more tempted to spend a portion of it.
 But wouldn’t it make more sense to use the rewards of your hard work as a platform for expansion?
-Steady cash flow in the recent past, and having plenty of money in the bank also increases your chances of being approved for highly advantageous small business loans.
+Steady cash flow in the recent past and having plenty of money in the bank also increases your chances of being approved for highly advantageous small business loans.

 So instead of rewarding yourself, put more money away.
 You can split the income into two accounts, one of which will be for slow periods.
 It’s also a good idea to document your success over the summer, i.e., how long it took you to conduct a certain amount of sales and reach monthly revenue goals.
 You’ll want to know what this summer’s performance says about the kind of people who are most likely to make purchases.
 This information will be especially helpful when applying for financing.